osg-htc/soteria-docs/docs/index.md

       [Harbor](https://goharbor.io/) to manage the container repositories.

 - [ORCiD](https://orcid.org/)
-    - Soteria uses ORCID iD's to identify each of our users and there work on Soteria.
+    - Soteria uses ORCID iD's to identify each of our users and their work on Soteria.